Lipraty/Lipraty/README.md

 ## Hi there

-This is Lipraty.
-An art teacher.
+This is Lipraty. <strike>An art teacher.</strike> Now a front-end developer and UI/UX designer.

 Love anything fun.